 - Country surcharges: Complex markets (Brazil, India, France) sometimes carry premiums above the base rate

-For a detailed breakdown of every major provider's pricing, see our comparison of the best EOR providers in 2026.
+A detailed breakdown of every major provider’s pricing is available in our comparison of the best EOR providers in 2026.
 Providers range from Remofirst at $199/month to G-P at $800+/month, with significantly different feature sets at each price point.

 What Are the 5 Biggest Compliance Risks in Remote Hiring?

-International employment law isn't just complicated - it's punitive.
-The U.S. Department of Labor recovered $24 million in back wages for 20,000 misclassified workers in fiscal year 2023 alone (MBO Partners, 2024).
-And that's just the domestic side.
+International employment law isn’t just complicated - it’s punitive.
+During fiscal year 2023, the U.S. Department of Labor recovered $24 million in back wages for 20,000 misclassified workers (MBO Partners, 2024).
+That’s just the domestic side.
 Cross-border violations compound quickly.

 1. Worker Misclassification

-Calling someone a "contractor" when they function as an employee is the most common and most expensive mistake.
+Calling someone a “contractor” when they function as an employee is the most common and most expensive mistake.
 California imposes civil penalties of $5,000-$25,000 per violation for willful misclassification (EPI, 2025).
 In Germany, intentional misclassification can trigger back-payment of social security contributions for up to 30 years.
-An EOR eliminates this risk entirely by making every worker a properly classified employee from day one.
+That risk disappears entirely when you use an EOR, since it classifies every worker as a proper employee from day one.

 2. Permanent Establishment Risk

-If an employee works remotely from a host country for more than 50% of their time over a 12-month period, your company may trigger permanent establishment (PE) obligations - meaning you'd owe corporate taxes in that country.
+If an employee works remotely from a host country for more than 50% of their time over a 12-month period, permanent establishment (PE) risk activates.
+Corporate taxes become payable in that jurisdiction.
 The OECD codified this 50% threshold in its November 2025 update to the Model Tax Convention, using a two-part test combining temporal presence and commercial purpose (EY, 2025).
 An EOR shields you from PE risk because the provider - not your company - is the legal employer in that jurisdiction.

 3. Evolving Local Labor Codes